A Countable-Type Branching Process Model for the Tug-of-War Cancer Cell Dynamics: Results

 \subsection{Type Transition Process}

-Now we focus on a single non-extinct lineage and model the transition between types on the evolutionary path.
+Since we can only observe non-extinct populations, it makes sense to investigate the process conditional on non-extinction.
+In this section, we focus on a single non-extinct lineage and model the transition between types on the evolutionary path.
 This corresponds to investigation of transition between types in the backbone of the branching process.
 In \cite{durrett2015branching}, the backbone of a branching process consists of individuals that have descendants for infinitely many generations.
-This is feasible since we have shown the probabilities of global and partial extinction are less than $1$.
-The probability transition matrix $T$ has the following form.
+This is feasible since we have shown extinction probabilities are less than $1$.
+Let $T_{i,j}$ denote the probability of a type $i$ cell transit to a type $j$ cell in the next generation conditional on non-extinction, then